carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 inputs:
-  fastq_file: File
+  rna_reads_human: File
 ~~~
 {: .language-yaml}

 Looking at the CWL script of the `fastqc` tool, it needs a fastq file as its input.
+In this example the fastq file consists of human RNA reads.
-So the variable `fastq_file` has `File` as its type.
+So we call the variable `rna_reads_human` and it has `File` as its type.
 To make this workflow interpretable for other researchers, self-explanatory and sensible variable names are used.
-In this case, `fastq_file` is used as the input name for the fastq file.

 > ## Input and output names
 > It is very important to give inputs and outputs a sensible name.
 Try not to use variable names like `inputA` or `inputB` because others might not understand what is meant by it.